jbatson5/SCALE-test/docs/MAVRIC.rst

-For each Monaco batch, the output file lists the batch time and the starting random number for the next batch, which may be useful in rerunning just a portion of a problem.
+For each Monaco batch, the output file lists the batch time and the starting random number for the next batch, which may be useful in rerunning only a portion of a problem.
 Once all of the batches are completed, a list of the various tally files that have been created is given.
-Finally, the tallies are summarized in a section titled “Final Tally Results Summary.”
+Finally, the tallies are summarized in a section entitled “Final Tally Results Summary.”
 For each point detector, the total neutron and photon fluxes (uncollided and total) are given as well as the final response values for each response function.
 For each region tally, the